klover-rs/spotify-api-token-manager/README.md

 example of the url could be http://127.0.0.1:8080/login

 ## also important
-please note that this library will create a folder in your home dir called "stm_data" which stands simply for spotify token manage data :D so make sure that you dont already have a folder which is called like this
+please note that this library will create a folder in your home dir called "stm_data" which stands simply for spotify token manager data :D so make sure that you dont already have a folder which is called like that